github/docs/content/codespaces/prebuilding-your-codespaces/configuring-prebuilds.md

    ![The prebuild template history setting](/assets/images/help/codespaces/prebuilds-template-history-setting.png)

-1. Add users or teams to notify when your prebuild workflow runs fail for this particular prebuild configuration.
+1. Add users or teams to notify when the prebuild workflow run fails for this configuration.
 You can begin typing a username, team name, or full name, then click the name once it appears to add them to the list.
 The users or teams you add will receive an email when prebuild failures occur, containing a link to the workflow run logs to help with further investigation.

    ![The prebuild failure notification setting](/assets/images/help/codespaces/prebuilds-failure-notification-setting.png)